Your cart is empty.

 Can I visit the Museum for free to help prepare for my field trip?

 You and your teaching team are encouraged to visit the Museum before your visit.
 You can visit for free by printing off your confirmation email and presenting it with your ID at the ticket desk.
-Our visitor services staff will print you a Teacher Preview Ticket.
-Only teachers coming on a Field Trip are able to preview the Museum for free.
+Our guest services staff will print you a Teacher Preview Ticket.
+Only teachers coming on a field trip are able to preview the Museum for free.

 How many chaperones do I need to bring?

-We require 1 adult for every 8 students for3-12 grades.
-We require 1 adult for every 5 students for K-2 grades.
-The Museum reserves the right to turn away any group that arrives without adequate numbers of chaperones.
+We require 1 adult for every 8 students for 3rd-12th grades.
+We require 1 adult for every 5 students for K-2nd grades.
+The Museum reserves the right to turn away any group that arrives without an adequate numbers of chaperones.
 Teachers are considered part of the adult to student ratio.

 Are teachers counted in the chaperone ratio?